 The town is separated into the upper Dharamsala called Mcleodganj, the middle Kotwali Bazar and lower Kaccheri area that are located at different altitudes.
-Surrounded by dense pine and deodar forests, tea gardens and beautiful hill Dharamsala covers an area of 28 sq. kilometres.
+Surrounded by dense pine and deodar forests, tea gardens and beautiful hills, Dharamsala covers an area of 28 sq. kilometres.
 On 19th January 2017, Chief Minister Virbhadra Singh confirmed Dharamshala as the second capital of Himachal Pradesh which makes it the third state of India with two capitals after Jammu and Kashmir and Maharashtra.

 Dharamsala is situated in the upper folds of the Kangra Valley in the Dauladhar range of the Himalayas at a height of 1457 metres (4780 feet) above mean sea level.

 Dharamshala is a Hindi word which is a compound of dharma and shala.
 Rendering a particular factual translation into English is difficult.
 The word dharamshala refers to a protection or rest house for religious pilgrims.